NxPKG/khulnasoft-docs/content/railgun/user-guide/railgun-execution.md

 ### SIGQUIT

 Perform a graceful shutdown without dropping active connections.
-Upon successful shutdown, deactivate the Railgun matching the `activation.token` via the Cloudflare API until the instance is restarted.
+Upon successful shutdown, deactivate the Railgun matching the `activation.token` via the Khulnasoft API until the instance is restarted.

 ### SIGUSR2